lsst-sims/sims_featureScheduler_runs5.1/baseline/README.md

 * detailer to ensure DDFs can execute near morning twilight if needed
 * Add save of DDF observation array so it doesn't need to be re-computed every run.
 * Have Roman observation dither per pointing.
 New detailer for Roman filter order.
+* Update to kinmatic model calc of filter change time

 ----
 Template tier seems to be important for making sure NES especially gets enough observations in y1